Little heplers for Ruby print debugging

 A little detail

-, Ruby does not care, if there is a local variable with that name, they just live side by side.
-Should a debug method be overwritten, you still have the double-character-variant (e.g. qq
+You do not need to be afraid of having short variables names that might interfere with debug method names.
+As with p, Ruby does not care, if there is a local variable with that name, they just live side by side.
+Should a debug method be overwritten, you still have the double-character-variant (e.g. qq for q).

 This is probably the last post on Zucker for a while.
 The development of Zucker went great last month.
 I am satisfied with the result and don’t think about pushing another version this month ;).